ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PosParser.md

 tags for my own convenience.
 In addition to the usual tags differentiating various kinds of nouns and verb, I also differentiate words based on how it is used.
 Nouns can be used as adjectives, so bank teller is an adjective_noun noun_singular pair.
-Verbs can be used as nouns or adjectives, so we have the gerund and the noun infinitive and the adjective participle.
+Verbs can be used as nouns or adjectives, so we have the gerund (walking is fun) and the noun infinitive (to walk is fun) and the adjective participle (the walking dead is dead).

 Postagging is harder than it looks.
 Consider these uses of the word _up_.